sysadminmike/couch-to-postgres/README.md

 	articlespg: Checkpoint 192414 is current next check in: 10 seconds
 	PG_WATCHDOG: OK

-As soon as I get a return for the query the feed goes mad so think postgres has locked the table while the update runs.
+As soon as I get a return for the query the feed goes mad so think postgres has locked the table while the update runs. *** I need to restest this as i may have been doing this test after i introduced a bug stalling the feed on updates.

 The UPDATE takes 475 seconds to return
 The river then takes about 3 minutes to catch up after the return